 "Corrections Officers Stephen Flood and Joshua Bishop employment with the Horry County Sherifff Office was terminated today, as a result of an ongoing internal administrative investigation into the incident where two female occupants died when a detention center transport van was overtaken by floodwaters," the Horry County Sheriff's Office said in a statement.

-Flood and Bishop were transporting Windy Newton, 45, and Nicolette Green, 43, from facilities in Conway to a hospital farther inland when the vehicle came across a floodway roadway.
+Flood and Bishop were transporting Wendy Newton, 45, and Nicolette Green, 43, from facilities in Conway to a hospital farther inland when the vehicle came across a floodway roadway.
 It is standard protocol in South Carolina for law enforcement officers to carry out the transfer.

 The Horry County sheriff, Phillip Thompson, said last month that it appears the deputies drove around road barriers before getting trapped in the floodwater.